 Not all are called to be monks secluded from the world in pursuit of mystical ecstasies few ever reach; and yet, we are all called to be Holy in an unholy world.
 Indeed, all of us are called to be Saints.
 I cannot accept the idea that we are all called by God to know and love Him through Jesus Christ while only some are meant to do so in a saintly manner.
 This would mean that mediocrity in pursuit of God is a normative way of life for many in the Church.

-To be sure, there are gradations of sainthood within each individual calling.
+To be sure, there are gradations and a specific uniqueness of sainthood within each individual calling.

 There is only one Saint Benedict.